-Second-line therapy in postmenopausal women with advanced breast cancer tamoxifen therapy for either advanced or early breast cancer.
-A total of 764 patients were randomised to receive either a single daily dose of 1 mg or 10 mg of anastrozole or megestrol acetate 40 mg four times a day.
+Anastrozole 1mg film-coated tablet was studied in two controlled clinical trials (Study 0004 and Study 0005) in postmenopausal women with advanced breast cancer who had disease progression following tamoxifen therapy for either advanced or early breast cancer.
+A total of 764 patients were randomised to receive either a single daily dose of 1 mg or 10 mg of anastrozole 1mg film-coated tablet or megestrol acetate 40 mg four times a day.
 Time to progression and objective response rates were the primary efficacy variables.
 The rate of prolonged (more than 24 weeks) stable disease, the rate of progression, and survival were also calculated.
 In both studies there were no significant differences between treatment arms with respect to any of the efficacy parameters.